bruno-garcia/blog/src/content/posts/2021/pitfalls-of-unoptimzied-nuget-packages/index.md

 * We look for “branch to next” situations; if a branch goes to the next instruction then you can eliminate it.
 * We look for two return instructions in a row; this happens sometimes and obviously we can turn it into a single return instruction.

-Since writing this, Eric Lippert left Microsoft and the C# compiler was rewritten and open sourced.
+This text was written a long time ago.
+And since this writing, Eric Lippert left Microsoft and the C# compiler was rewritten and open sourced.
-You can browse the [Roslyn's](http://github.com/dotnet/roslyn) repository and you'll [discover that new optimizations are still being suggested](https://github.com/dotnet/roslyn/issues?q=is%3Aissue+is%3Aopen+optimization+proposal) and added.
+You can browse [Roslyn's](http://github.com/dotnet/roslyn) repository and you'll [discover that new optimizations are still being suggested](https://github.com/dotnet/roslyn/issues?q=is%3Aissue+is%3Aopen+optimization+proposal) and added.

 ## Sensible defaults